mohamed25-dev/videohaty/README.md

 `npm install`

+Create a database and add it to your .env file

-add this line to your .env file
+Add this line to your .env file

 `FILESYSTEM_DRIVER=public`